docelic/amber-introduction/README.md

 In any case, running a script "in application context" simply means requiring `config/application.cr` (or more generally, `config/**`), Therefore, be sure to list all your requires in `config/application.cr` so that everything works as expected.

-# Starting the Server

-It is important to explain exactly what is happening from when you run the application til Amber starts serving the aplication:

-1. You or a script run `crystal src/<app_name>.cr`
-1. As the first thing, this file does `require "../config/*"`.
-Inclusion is in alphabetical order.
-Crystal only looks for *.cr files and only files in the current dir are included.
-	1. The first file in config/ is `config/application.cr`.
-It does:
-		1. `require "./initializers/**"` - loads all initializers.
-There is only one initializer by default, `initializer/database.cr`.
-Here we have a double star ("**") and that means inclusion of all files including subdirectories.
-Inclusion is always current-dir first, then depth.
-		1. `require "amber"` - Amber itself is loaded
-			1. Loading amber makes `Amber::Server` class available
-			1. Already in this stage, environment is determined and settings are loaded from yml file (e.g. from `config/environments/development.yml`.
-Settings are later available as `settings`
-		1. `require "../src/controllers/application_controller"` - main controller is required
-			1. It defines `ApplicationController`, includes JalperHelpers in it, and sets default layout
-		1. `require "../src/controllers/**"` - all other controllers are loaded
-		1. `Amber::Server.configure` block is invoked to override any config settings
-	1. `require "config/routes.cr"` - this again invokes `Amber::Server.configure` block, but works on routes and feeds all the routes in
-1. `Amber::Server.start` is invoked
-	1. This implicitly creates a singleton instance of server and saves it to `@@instance`
-	1. `@@instance.run` is called
-	1. Run consults variable `settings.process_count`
-	1. If process count is 1, @@instance.start is called
-	1. If process count is > 1, the desired number of processes is forked, while main process enters sleep
-		1. Forks invoke Process.run() and start completely separate, individual processes which go through the same initialization procedure from the beginning.
-Forked processes have env variable "FORKED" set to "1", and a variable "id" set to their process number.
-IDs are assigned in reverse order (highest number == first forked).
-	1. `@@instance.start` is called for every process
-		1. It saves current time and prints startup info
-		1. `@handler.prepare_pipelines` is called. @handler is an instance variable of Amber::Server and contains the code/entry point into Amber which will be called on every request. `prepare_pipelines` connects the pipes so that data can flow.
-		1. `server = HTTP::Server.new( host, port @handler)`- Crystal's HTTP server is created
-		1. `server.tls = Amber::SSL.new(...).generate_tls if ssl_enabled?`
-		1. Signal::INT is trapped (calls `server.close` when received)
-		1. `loop do server.listen(settings.port_reuse) end` - server enters main loop

-# Serving Requests

-Coming soon.

 # File Structure

 So, at this point you might be wanting to know what's placed where in an Amber application.
 The default structure looks like this: